mologie/pem2c/README.md

 ### Compilation

 Compile using `gcc pem2c.c -o pem2c -O2 -lcrypto`, use the CMake project, or download a precompiled binary for Windows from the [release](https://github.com/mologie/pem2c/releases) section.
-OpenSSL and its headers must are required.
+OpenSSL and its header files are required.

 ### Command-line